tiagofgon/CoR-HPX/README.md

-# PlaCoR-HPX
+# CoR-HPX
 Resource Oriented Computing Platform

 # Installation

 ## Requirements
-The PlaCoRHPX library requires C++17 features, if you use GCC you need GCC >= 7 (GCC 7.4.0 are used for development and testing).
+The CoR-HPX library requires C++17 features.
+If you use GCC you would need GCC >= 7 (GCC 7.4.0 are used for development and testing).
 CMake 3.12 (or later) is required for the build and testing process of the Runtime.
 Libssh 0.8 (or later) is also required to spawning processes dynamicly.

-The PlaCoR-HPX library is built on HPX.
+The CoR-HPX library is built on HPX.
 In order to build HPX as the necessary requirement, please refer to either:
 <br />
 **HPX Wiki:** [https://github.com/STEllAR-GROUP/hpx/wiki/HPX-Resource-Guide](https://github.com/STEllAR-GROUP/hpx/wiki/HPX-Resource-Guide)
 <br />